julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 ---
-title: "Witchy Herbs for Protection: Global Magic"
+title: "Ancient Shields: Witchy Protection Herbs from Global Traditions"
 excerpt: "Across continents and centuries, witches have used protective herbs to ward off evil, shield the spirit, and guard the home.
 This in-depth post explores key herbs and rituals from Slavic, Celtic, Nordic, Romani, African Diaspora, Middle Eastern, Appalachian, and Balkan traditions."
 categories: [witchcraft, spells, rituals]
 tags: